tradeup rating

 • Short interest rate

-The exact interest rate on short positions will change daily and depends on the stock being shorted.
-Long positions, on the other hand, have a more consistent interest rate.
-Currently, it’s a flat 5.99% rate, which is very low.
+The exact interest rate on short positions changes by day and by the stock being shorted.
+Long positions are more stable.
+It’s a flat 5.99% right now, which is super cheap.

 Mobile App

-• News from several sources, including Bloomberg and Dow Jones
+• News stories from several providers, including Bloomberg and Dow Jones

 • Simulated trading

-• Alerts based on triggers like volume, technical indicators, and bid/ask prices
+• Alerts based on many triggers, including volume, technical indicators, and bid and ask prices

-• Vertical and horizontal charting with multiple tools
+• Vertical and horizontal charts with lots of tools

 • Order ticket with four order types (market, limit, stop, and stop limit)